LastGirlStanding/perform2020_Keptn/README.md

     kubectl delete ns tower
     ```
     and run 3-installAnsible.sh again
-    The script will show you the name of the job template we want dynatrace to trigger so write that url down
+    The script will show you the name of the job template we want dynatrace to trigger so write that url down.
+This Url also contains the IP you need to access the Ansible tower in Step 6

 4. Create tags in Dynatrace via Settings -> Tags -> Automatically applied tags
     Create a tag named "app" with the Rule
     ```